 For example, to get into the program I attended at NYU, I needed to take the following courses before starting the program:

-Human Anatomy and Physiology I and II (with lab).
+- Human Anatomy and Physiology I and II (with labs).

 It’s worth noting that my science prerequisites needed to have been completed within the previous ten years, and NYU would not accept online (or even hybrid) science prerequisites.